STEP-dev/Dogee/Readme.md

-# Dogee
+# STEP
-Dogee is a C++ library for distributed programming on distributed shared memory (DSM) by shared memory multithreading model.
+STEP is a C++ library for distributed programming on distributed shared memory (DSM) by shared memory multithreading model.
 Usually, DSM systems provide developers "get" and "set" APIs to use the shared memory.
-Dogee allows developers to operate the distributed shared memory in a similar way they operate local memory by C++, without using "get" and "set" explicitly.
+STEP allows developers to operate the distributed shared memory in a similar way they operate local memory by C++, without using "get" and "set" explicitly.
 By using Birdee, developers can create arrays, shared variables and objects in DSM.

-[Birdee](https://github.com/Menooker/Birdee/) is a sister project, which is a new distributed programming language.
-Dogee can be viewed as Birdee in C++.

 ## Build instructions

-### Build Dogee on Ubuntu
+### Build STEP on Ubuntu
 Make sure your g++ compiler supports c++11 features.
 ```bash
 sudo apt-get install libmemcached-dev